globalw/ragflow/docs/guides/manage_files.md

 ## Download uploaded file

-RAGFlow's file management allows you to download an uploaded file:
+Tessi ai.'s file management allows you to download an uploaded file:

 ![download_file](https://github.com/infiniflow/ragflow/assets/93570324/cf3b297f-7d9b-4522-bf5f-4f45743e4ed5)

-> As of RAGFlow v0.10.0, bulk download is not supported, nor can you download an entire folder.
+> As of Tessi ai. v0.10.0, bulk download is not supported, nor can you download an entire folder.